cllckn/decision-support-systems/module4/README.md

 * Extensively used approach is Role-Based Access Control (RBAC):
-  * Permissions are typically assigned to roles rather than individual users to simplify management.
+  * Permissions are typically assigned to roles rather than individual actors to simplify management.
-  * Users or entities are then assigned to these roles, inheriting the associated permissions.
+  * Actors are then assigned to these roles, inheriting the associated permissions.
   * Ensures scalability and ease of administration in systems with many users and resources.